A middle seat on an overnight flight to Luanda with Angola Airlines.

 Oh god, I was seriously intimidated.
 There were people everywhere and every single one of them seemed to be shouting at me.

 In addition to reading my guidebook, I’d also taken a deep dive into forum posts on the internet and come up terrified.
-People said it wasn’t safe.
+People online said it wasn’t safe.
 That I’d be mugged.
 That women travellers shouldn’t visit, and especially not alone.
 That I’d need to keep my valuables locked in my room at all times.
 That I shouldn’t take my phone or camera out under any circumstances.
+I read stories on forums from travellers who had been robbed at gunpoint.

-My guesthouse staff would tell me to be cautious while walking around; and other tourists in my hotel had told me it wasn’t safe for women to be in Maputo alone.
+My guesthouse staff would tell me to be careful while walking around; and the other tourists in my hotel had told me it wasn’t safe for women to be in Maputo alone.
+Everybody I ran into in the city seemed to be concerned for my safety as a solo woman in Maputo.

-I wasn’t sure who to believe at this point, but I knew I was letting fear win.
+I wasn’t sure who to believe at this point — the reassuring guidebook author or the concerned-looking guesthouse staff — but I knew I was letting fear win.

 I leaned up against a wall and sneaked out my phone to take a glance of where I had to go next, then concealed it and hurried onwards, sidestepping street stalls and persistent hawkers every few seconds.